Debunking COVID-19 myths: Know the facts

 With the spread of COVID-19 across Washington state and around the world, misinformation about the virus continues to spread just as quickly.
 As we all navigate this massive disruption to everyday life, it’s important to know the facts about coronavirus.

-Here are seven COVID-19 myths that deserve busting.
+Here are six COVID-19 myths that deserve busting.

 Myth #1: COVID-19 only affects older people.